jeremyjosol/ghibli-API/README.md

 _Jeremy Josol_

 ## About
-This application allows users to find information for a Studio Ghibli film based on the selected user submission.
-This project was designed to practice fetching API data using Javascript Promises methodology.
+This application facilitates users in obtaining information about Studio Ghibli films based on their selected submission.
+It serves as a practical exercise in fetching API data using the JavaScript Promises methodology.

-All credit is due to Ghibli API and all rights are reserved to the respective owners, you may view their public documentation [here](https://ghibliapi.vercel.app/).
+Credit for the data is attributed to the [Ghibli API](https://ghibliapi.vercel.app/), with all rights reserved by their respective owners.
+For further reference, please review their public documentation [here](https://ghibliapi.vercel.app/#section/Getting-Started).

 ## Technologies Used